Opinion: How community-led innovation can help drive equitable AI

 By investing in community-led initiatives rooted in local knowledge, they're helping advance a healthier, more equitable future — shaped by those who understand their needs best.

-creating sustainable change — now and far into the future.
+The Pfizer Foundation and its partners remain committed to creating sustainable change — now and far into the future.

 Follow Devex on social media for the latest updates and to share your voice on local solutions to help build stronger, healthier communities.